What is a mobile hotspot?

 A mobile hotspot refers to the ability some (make that most) smartphones have to broadcast a Wi-Fi signal that other devices can connect to.
-Each device connecting to your mobile hotspot thinks it is connected via Wi-Fi when in reality they are using the cellular data connection of your smartphone.
+Each device connecting to your mobile hotspot thinks it is connected via Wi-Fi network when in reality they are using the cellular data connection of your smartphone.

 Here’s an example.
-Say you have an iPhone 5 and an iPad (the Wi-Fi only version).
-Then you go somewhere where a Wi-Fi signal is not available.
+Say you have an iPhone and an iPad (the Wi-Fi only version).
+Then you go somewhere where a public Wi-Fi signal is not available.
 Your iPad is Wi-Fi only so you’re out of luck, right?
 Wrong.
 A touch here and a touch there on your smartphone and your mobile hotspot is enabled and now broadcasting a Wi-Fi signal that your iPad can connect to.
 Your iPad doesn’t know the better of it.
 It thinks it is connected Wi-Fi but really your smartphone is doing all the heavy lifting via its cellular data signal.